BlazingAsher/lfs-test-server-docker/README.md

 # lfs-test-server-docker
-run lfs-test-server in a docker container
+Run lfs-test-server in a docker container.
+Highly experimental.
+Not affiliated with git-lfs.